Curious about Karen Salmansohn and how this NotSalmon site came to be? Wondering why it’s called NotSalmon?

 Next, I began practicing all I learned – and thankfully found myself feeling more peaceful and happy again.

-My friends and family were inspired by the positive changes in me – and they encouraged me to write about my process of recovery.
+They encouraged me to write about my process of recovery.

 So I wrote “The Bounce Back Book” – which became a big bestseller – and earned me a column on “Psychology Today” as their resident “Bounce Back Expert.”